dbt-labs/dbt-codegen/README.md

 the database to your source definition
 * `include_schema` (optional, default=False): Whether you want to add
 the schema to your source definition
+* `case_sensitive_tables` (optional, default=False): Whether you want table names to be in lowercase, or to match the case in the source table
+* `case_sensitive_cols` (optional, default=False): Whether you want column names to be in lowercase, or to match the case in the source table

 ### Usage:
 1. Copy the macro into a statement tab in the dbt Cloud IDE, or into an analysis file, and compile your code